Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 A list of all the L statements used to perform assignment or branching operations follow.
 The statements are arranged in alphabetical order.

-BACKSPACE StatementPurpose
+BACKSPACE

-Examines former value of a variable now lying on BSTACK.
+Examines former value of a variable now lying on BSTACK

 Structure Representation